peterzhang41/createPR/README.md

           --url 'https://bitbucket.example.com' --destBranch 'release/1.2.9'\
           --title 'This is a sample title' --description 'Please check on Line:100'\
           --debug --reviewer firstname.lastname --reviewer firstname.lastname
     ~~~
+  * the command below will create a PR to 'release/1.2.9' instead (use single quote if has special character), and keep all other default settings in yaml file if it has been setup
+    ~~~
+    $ cpr --destBranch 'release/1.2.9'\
+          --title 'This is a sample title' --description 'Please check on Line:100'\
+    ~~~

   ### Precedence